beta-ben/schedule2/README.md

 —

-For developers: a quick orientation to the codebase lives in `PROJECT_MAP.md`, while build/deploy and environment details are in `STAGING.md` and comments in the source.
+For developers: a quick orientation to the codebase lives in `PROJECT_MAP.md`, while build/deploy and environment details are in `STAGING.md`.
+The authoritative Cloudflare resource map is in `docs/CLOUDFLARE_SETUP.md`, and the end-to-end release process is captured in `docs/RELEASE_WORKFLOW.md`.
 If you need the old README content, check the Git history.

 ## Developer Quick Start
 ### Zero-Config Dev (Unified Backend)